Electricity price statistics

 Weight of taxes and levies differs greatly between Member States

-Largest falls in electricity prices in Latvia, Poland and Germany
+Largest increase in electricity prices in Czechia, Latvia and Denmark

 Electricity prices for non-household consumers